Selecting a language will automatically trigger the translation of the page content.

 The owner of a furnished rented dwelling can sell the dwelling, even if it is inhabited by a tenant.

-The rules differ depending on whether the accommodation is rented with a mobility lease.
+But the rules are different depending on whether the dwelling is rented with a dwelling lease or with a mobility lease :

 When the unit is sold to a new owner: